issalig/usifac_tools/cpcz80aventures.md

 Now save it with (size of the program is 39 (&27) bytes as commented before) save "hello.bin",b,&1200,&27

-Eject disc if necessary and ask iDSK what is this file about (-h stands for hex dump, not help :) ).
+Eject disc if necessary and ask iDSK what is this file about.

-iDSK can disassemble the program but he does not know that there is a string starting at &1200, so it will interprete these bytes as Z80 instructions :) Take into account that these defb regions sholud not be executed.
+iDSK can disassemble the program but it does not know that there is a string starting at &1200, so it will interprete these bytes as Z80 instructions :) Take into account that these defb regions sholud not be executed.
 In this example there is a jump just before the defb and this help us to keep things right.

 ```